 The MP for St Helens North called for stringent new measures to tackle under age boozing following a meeting with Chris Armitt, the town’s new chief superintendent, last week.

-Watts told the Star that too many parents turn a blind eye to their children’s drinking and that children as young as 14 were being allowed to stay out late and drink alcohol in parks and residential areas.
+Watts told the Star that too many parents turn a blind eye to their children’s drinking and that children as young as 14 were being allowed to stay out late and drink alcohol in parks and

-He has called on St Helens Council to join forces with the police to introduce a ‘stay safe’ scheme, in which drunken children are taken into care before being collected by their parents from a safe central location.
+He has called on St Helens Council to join forces with the police to introduce a ‘stay safe’ scheme, in which drunken children are taken into care before being collected by their parents from a

 The child and the parents would then face questioning about how the youngster got hold of the booze.

 Watts reported that similar schemes had reduced under aged drinking and anti social behaviour in communities up and down the country.